Quế Sơn district

-is a district (huyện) in Quảng Nam province, Vietnam.
+is a former district (huyện) in Quảng Nam province, Vietnam.
 During the Vietnam War, it was the site of heavy fighting, including Operation Unions I and II.
 From 1962 to 1967, the southern side of the valley was part of Quảng Tín province.

 As of 2003, the district had a population of 129,190.
 The district covers an area of 707 km2.
 The district capital lies at Đông Phú.